Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Specification

 \subsection{Emergency Rule Predicates}

-We use the predicate $\collisionpossible$, which is based on the velocity obstacle concept, to determine if two vessels are on a collision course for rules $R_3 - R_6$.
-The velocity obstacle concept does not capture all behaviors but assumes that two moving obstacles keep their course and speed.
-This assumption is compliant for rule $R_3 - R_6$.
-However, this modeling is not sufficient for detecting imminent risk as necessary for $R_1$.
+We use the predicate $\collisionpossible$ to determine if two vessels are on a collision course for rules $R_3$ - $R_6$.
+Because the rules $R_3$ - $R_6$ assume a constant velocity, we use the velocity obstacle concept \cite{Fiorini.1998} for this predicate.
+However, the velocity obstacle concept is not sufficient for detecting imminent risk as necessary for $R_1$.
 Thus, we present four predicates in this section that are relevant for our formalization of rule $R_1$.

-First, we define a auxiliary position predicate, which is similar to the previously specified \ac{colregs} sector predicates (see Appendix\ref{appendix:predicates}).
-The predicate determines if vessel $m$ is in a relative orientation sector of vessel $l$:
+First, we define an auxiliary position predicate determining if vessel $m$ is in a relative orientation sector of vessel $l$:

-where the starting relative orientation is $\beta_\mathrm{start}$ and the ending relative orientation is $\beta_\mathrm{end}$ relative to the orientation of vessel $l$.
-The halfspace vector $\mathbf{h}_i$ is the unit vector in the direction $i - \pi/2$ and $b_{l,i}$ is the offset to the origin for a line through the position of vessel $l$ in the direction $i$.
+where the lower relative orientation is $\underline{\beta}$ and the upper relative orientation is $\overline{\beta}$ relative to the orientation of vessel $l$.
+The normal vector $\mathbf{h}_i$ is the unit vector in the direction $i - \pi/2$ and $b_{l,i}$ is the offset to the origin for a line through the position of vessel $l$ in the direction $i$.
 We illustrate the sector predicate with two specific usages in \cref{fig:emergency_modes}.

-Second, we use set-based prediction for rule $R_1$ to detect possible collisions in the near future.
-In particular, we predict the future occupancy of the obstacle vessel until the time horizon $t_\mathrm{pred}$ as described in \cref{eq:set_based_occupancy} and that of the ego vessel as in \cref{eq:trajectory_occupany}, for the control sequence $\mathbf{u}_\mathrm{keep}(t) = [0 \si{\meter \per \second \squared}, 0 \si{\radian \per \second}] $ to keep course and speed as demanded for stand-on vessels.
+Second, we use set-based prediction for rule $R_1$ to detect potential collisions in the near future.
+In particular, we predict the future occupancy of the obstacle vessel until the time horizon $t_\mathrm{pred}$ as described in \cref{eq:set_based_occupancy} and that of the ego vessel as in \cref{eq:trajectory_occupany}, for the control sequence $\mathbf{u}_\mathrm{keep}(t) = [\SI{0}{\meter \per \second \squared}, \SI{0}{\radian \per \second}] $ to keep course and speed as demanded for stand-on vessels.
 If the ego occupancy and the predicted occupancy of the obstacle vessel intersect, the ego vessel is in an emergency situation:

 where $t_0$ is the current time.